xn0px90/xn0px90/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on all things Xen & Qubes OS Training and exploitation development.
+- 🔭 I’m currently working on all things Xen & Qubes OS Training and Exploitation Development.
 - 🌱 I’m currently learning All the things!
 - 👯 I’m looking to collaborate on any project that is not a waste of time.
 - 🤔 Let's talk about risc-v, s390x, cgo, CISC & RISC.